hssb-racers/racers-ledger/README.md

 ﻿# RACErs Ledger

 RACErs Ledger -- a mod for Hardspace: Shipbreaker to save salvage data in real time to enable visualization and analysis of salvaging strategies!

+Right now it can:
+ - Save shift summaries (time started, ended, duration, value you salvaged, value you destroyed, probably more in the future!) after every shift!
+ - Save salvage ledgers (lists of everything you salvaged and destroyed) after every shift!

+ In the future it will be able to:
+  - Do magic
+  - Read minds
+  - Shit gold and spawn butterflies
+  - Probably other things if you suggest them!

 ## Requirements